GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 Each time there is a lag greater than x minutes, we get a `Start_trip = TRUE` in the `at_sea` spatial object, otherwise `Start_trip = FALSE`.

-In order to plot the final trip, I need to fudge the final line of `at_sea` and give it `Start_Trip == TRUE` so that I can use Start\_row\_indexes to plot this final trip.
+In order to record the final trip, I need to fudge the final line of `at_sea` and give it `Start_Trip == TRUE` so that I can use Start\_row\_indexes to plot this final trip.

+The row indexes of where these `TRUE` values occur are then used to add a column that records the trip number in the dataframe.

 ``` r
 split_into_trips <- function(at_sea) {